Email address

+Due to the ubiquity of email in today's world, email addresses are often used as regular usernames by many websites and services that provide a user profile or account.
+For example, if a user wants to log in to their Xbox Live video gaming profile, they would use their Microsoft account in the form of an email address as the username ID, even though the service in this case is not email.

 Message transport

-An email address consists of two parts, a local part and a domain; if the domain is a domain name rather than an IP address then the SMTP client uses the domain name to look up the mail exchange IP address.
+An email address consists of two parts, a local-part (sometimes a user name, but not always) and a domain; if the domain is a domain name rather than an IP address then the SMTP client uses the domain name to look up the mail exchange IP address.
 The general format of an email address is local-part@domain, e.g. jsmith@[192.168.1.2], jsmith@example.com.
 The SMTP client transmits the message to the mail exchange, which may forward it to another mail exchange until it eventually arrives at the host of the recipient's mail system.